-1 2 Ε. Ensure that boating and water access facilities do not impact the navigability of the water body or adversely affect other water-dependent uses.
-3 4 5 F. Sho Plan and coordinate public boating and water access facilities needs regionally.
-Shorelines particularly suitable for public boat launch facilities are limited and should be identified and reserved on a regional basis.
-6 7 G. y allow the construction of new docks and piers for public access or water- endent uses.
-8 Н. Allo w recreational floats only where they support public or private recreational uses.
-9 10 11 I. imp imize impacts to adjacent uses and users, such as aesthetic or noise-related impacts, acts to public visual access to the shoreline, or offsite impacts caused by public ess to the shoreline.
-If impact avoidance is not feasible, require mitigation.
-12 J. Lim it the lighting of boating and water access facilities to the minimum extent 13 nec essary.
-14 5.07.0 2 REGULATIONS 15 А. Loc ation Standards 16 17 New boating and access facilities shall maintain the rights of navigation on the waters of the State.
-18 19 2.
-Boating and other water access facilities shall be sited and designed to ensure no net loss of shoreline ecological functions.
-20 21 Boating and other water access facilities shall meet WDNR requirements and other State guidance if located in or over State-owned aquatic lands.
-22 4.
-Boating and water access facilities shall be located where: 23 a.
-There is adequate water mixing and flushing; 24 25 b.
-Such facilities will not adversely affect flood channel capacity or otherwise create a flood hazard; 26 27 c.
-Water depths are adequate to minimize spoil disposal, the placement of fill, beach enhancement, and other channel maintenance activities; and 28 29 d.
-Water depths are adequate to prevent the facility from grounding out at the lowest low water or the facility includes stoppers to prevent grounding.
-30 5.
+- 1. New boating and access facilities shall maintain the rights of navigation on the waters of the State. - 2.
+Boating and other water access facilities shall be sited and designed to ensure no net loss of shoreline ecological functions. - 3.
+Boating and other water access facilities shall meet WDNR requirements and other State guidance if located in or over State-owned aquatic lands. - 4.
+Boating and water access facilities shall be located where: - a.
+There is adequate water mixing and flushing; - Such facilities will not adversely affect flood channel capacity or otherwise create a flood hazard; - c.
+Water depths are adequate to minimize spoil disposal, the placement of fill, beach enhancement, and other channel maintenance activities; and - d.
+Water depths are adequate to prevent the facility from grounding out at the lowest low water or the facility includes stoppers to prevent grounding. - 5.
 Boating and water access facilities shall not be located:

-1 2 Along braided or meandering river channels where the channel is subject to change in alignment; 3 b.
+1 a.
+Along braided or meandering river channels where the channel is subject to 2 change in alignment; 3 b.
 On point bars or other accretion beaches; 4 c.
-Where new dredging or new ongoing maintenance dredging will be required; 5 6 d.
-In areas with important habitat for aquatic species or where wave action caused by boating use would increase bank erosion rates; or 7 8 e.
-In areas where it would be incompatible with the need to protect the public health, safety, and welfare.
-9 10 6.
+Where new dredging or new ongoing maintenance dredging will be required; 5 d.
+In areas with important habitat for aquatic species or where wave action caused 6 by boating use would increase bank erosion rates; or 7 e.
+In areas where it would be incompatible with the need to protect the public 8 health, safety, and welfare.
+9 6.
 Boating and water access facilities shall be designed to ensure that lawfully existing or planned public shoreline access is not blocked, obstructed, or made dangerous.
-11 12 7.
-Major boating and water access facilities, such as marinas, shall be located only where adequate utility services are available, or can be provided concurrently.
-13 B. Ge eneral Design Standards for Boating and Water Access Facilities 14 15 16 1.
-All boating and water access facilities shall be designed and operated to avoid or minimize impacts.
-Unavoidable impacts must be mitigated consistent with the mitigation sequence in SMP Section 4.03 and critical areas in SMP Section 4.04.
-17 18 19 2.
-All boating and water access facilities and shoreline modifications to support these uses shall be the minimum size necessary to accommodate the anticipated demand for the facility.
-20 21 22 23 3.
-Boating and water access facilities shall be designed to provide physical and/or visual public access to the shoreline for as many water-oriented recreational uses as feasible, commensurate with the scale of the proposal, including, but not limited to, physical and visual access to waterbodies, public piers, or fishing platforms.
-24 25 26 27 28 4.
-Project applicants shall comply with all local and State policies and regulations, including all applicable health, safety, and welfare requirements associated with the primary or accessory use.
-These standards include but are not limited to WDNR and WDFW standards and regulations including Hydraulic Code Rules (Chapter 220-660 WAC).
-29 30 31 5.
+10 7.
+Major boating and water access facilities, such as marinas, shall be located only 11 where adequate utility services are available, or can be provided concurrently.
+12 13 B. General Design Standards for Boating and Water Access Facilities 14 1.
+All boating and water access facilities shall be designed and operated to avoid or 15 minimize impacts.
+Unavoidable impacts must be mitigated consistent with the 16 mitigation sequence in SMP Section 4.03 and critical areas in SMP Section 4.04.
+17 2.
+All boating and water access facilities and shoreline modifications to support these uses shall be the minimum size necessary to accommodate the anticipated demand 18 19 for the facility.
+3. Boating and water access facilities shall be designed to provide physical and/or 20 visual public access to the shoreline for as many water-oriented recreational uses as 21 22 feasible, commensurate with the scale of the proposal, including, but not limited to, 23 physical and visual access to waterbodies, public piers, or fishing platforms.
+24 4.
+Project applicants shall comply with all local and State policies and regulations, 25 including all applicable health, safety, and welfare requirements associated with the primary or accessory use.
+These standards include but are not limited to WDNR and 26 27 WDFW standards and regulations including Hydraulic Code Rules (Chapter 220-660) 28 WAC).
+29 5.
 All boating or water access facilities shall be constructed and maintained in a safe condition.
 Abandoned or unsafe boating or water access facilities shall be removed or repaired promptly by the owner.